Divorce & Family

-The Government yesterday announced that in an effort to improve the housing market, they will be looking at ways to speed up the buying and selling process.
+The Government yesterday announced that in an effort to improve the housing market, they will be looking at ways to speed up the buying a property and selling a property process.
 In particular, they will look into the practice of ‘gazumping’; and improving the trust and confidence between buyers and sellers.

 Gazumping is when part way through the conveyancing process, the seller accepts a higher offer from another buyer.
 This means that the original buyer loses out on the home they want.
 This is despite potentially already having spent money on searches, surveys and mortgage applications.
 There is nothing the buyer can do when this happens, since they have not yet exchanged contracts with the seller.
 So the seller is not legally bound to sell the property to them.